kevin2-cyber/Data-Structures-and-Algorithms/README.md

 # Data-Structures-and-Algorithms
-A guide to effective and efficient programming.
+A guide to effective and efficient programming using algorithms.